 Millersville is a somewhat small borough located in the state of Pennsylvania.
-With a population of 8,388 people and five constituent neighborhoods, Millersville is the 159th largest community in Pennsylvania.
+With a population of 7,903 people and five constituent neighborhoods, Millersville is the 159th largest community in Pennsylvania.

 Millersville is a somewhat ethnically-diverse borough.
 The people who call Millersville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Millersville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Millersville include German, Irish, Italian, English, and Polish.
+Important ancestries of people in Millersville include German, Irish, Italian, English, and Scottish.

 The most common language spoken in Millersville is English.
 Other important languages spoken here include Spanish and Polish.